Sulaymannjai/battleship/README.md

 3. **Game Status:**
     - The game will display the updated board after each guess.
 Your guesses are marked with 'X'.
     - If you don't guess the battleship's location within the given number of turns, the game will reveal the battleship's position.

+## Getting Started

+Before you begin, ensure you have the following installed on your local machine:

+Python: The game is implemented in Python, so you need to have Python installed.
+You can download it from the official Python website.

+## Customization

+Here are a few customization options:

+Board Size: Adjust the board_size variable to change the dimensions of the game board.
+Number of Turns: Modify the loop limit in the code to change the number of turns allowed to the player.
+Additional Features: Extend the game by adding new features, such as different difficulty levels or a graphical interface.
+Now you're all set to play and customize the Battleship Game on your local machine!

+## Example Gameplay